Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 <docs-spacer></docs-spacer>

-## Enhancement to ZUI button implementation and deprecated classes
+## Introducing ZUI button types and style variations

 Adding block buttons gave us the opportunity to improve implementing ZUI buttons.
 Previously, all button types and style variations were declared with the `class` attribute.
 This was confusing since some classes are mutually exclusive e.g., `<zui-button class="primary link">` is invalid.